Save the Date: Niwot Native Art Market Returns Saturday, June 27, 2026. Learn more →

 Cottonwood Square public mural honoring Chief Nowoo3 and regional Arapaho and Cheyenne historical legacy.

-Activating Niwot, Boulder, Colorado and Native Partnerships
+Activating Niwot, Boulder, Colorado and Native Relationship-Building

 Mixed-media artwork: a glowing yellow sun and tipi village on the left, with an American flag on a red field on the right, joined by a winding golden path.